hartwigmedical/hmftools/isofox/README.md

 - mysql://ensembldb.ensembl.org:3337/homo_sapiens_core_89_37
 - mysql://ensembldb.ensembl.org:3306/homo_sapiens_core_98_38

-By default LINX will use HG37, but this can be overridden using the ref_genome_version config described above.
+By default ISOFOX will use HG37, but this can be overridden using the ref_genome_version config described above.

 ## Algorithm